dereuromark/cakephp-upgrade/README.md

 - [the rest - the application might already be browsable again at this point]

 ### Stuff you REALLY have to do on your own (imagine that^^)
-- make sure you got AppHelper and other now mandatory app classes
+- make sure you add missing App::uses() statements to your class files
 - fix some more ESTRICT errors
 - apply missing configuration for new features

-AND everything else that is not yet covered and meticulously documented in the migration guides:
+AND everything else that is not yet covered but meticulously documented in the migration guides:

 - http://book.cakephp.org/2.0/en/appendices/2-0-migration-guide.html
 - http://book.cakephp.org/2.0/en/appendices/2-1-migration-guide.html